danbev/learning-nodejs/README.md

     $ mocha --inspect --debug-brk  -u exports --recursive -t 10000 ./test/setup.js  test/sync/test_index.js

 ### crypto
+The current version of openssl is 1.0.2k (run process.versions.openssl).
+So this is major version 1, minor 0 and patch 2k I guess.
 To investigate lets take a look what happens when one requires crypto:

     const crypto = require('crypto');